A material commonly used for eyeglass frames because it’s durable, hypoallergenic, and works well with colours.

 A dark circular opening in the middle of the iris that dilates and contracts to regulate the amount of light entering the eye.

-Refers to the distance from the right eye to your left eye, measured in millimeters.
+Refers to the distance from the right eye to your left eye, measured in millimetres.
 The measurement is based on where your right pupil is relative to your left pupil, hence the name.

 Eyeglass frames with a metal or acetate material on the top and nothing on the bottom.
 The lenses are held by a wire, typically nylon, and appear almost invisible.